Reflection for Today ▶️ ⏩ ⏹️

 We tend to think of prophets today as people who predict the future, but in fact the prophets of Israel were those individuals anointed by God to act as early warning signals to the people, each the proverbial canary in a coal mine.
 A prophet is one who warns us of danger, who reminds us of our path, shows us how we have strayed, and guides us back on course.
 Future predictions take the form of 'if/then' statements.
 If you continue on this path, then this outcome is likely.
 It is simple inevitability.

 The story of Israel is unique as a history of a nation, being essentially a story of repeated failure, not one of triumph as most histories tend to be.
 According to the Bible, God sets out a framework for living well.
 It requires commitment and effort.
 The Israelites fail to live up to it.
 They go their own way, seeking profit and pleasure, hurting others to achieve this, and repeatedly finding false idols to worship as a quick way to get what they want.
-Commitment to God takes too much effort, too much sacrifice.
+Commitment to God takes too much effort, too much personal sacrifice.
 Easier to turn away than to turn towards.

 God's design for a just society is corrupted by greed and self interest.
 The prophets come along periodically to call this out.
 Prophets tended to arise from the people.
 They were seldom priests, and not of royal blood.
 They were the unheard voices of the masses channelled through a single person.
 They were the conscience of Israel, the speakers of uncomfortable truth.
 One after another they arose, always with the same message.
 You have sinned.
 Repent.